tbconroy/tbconroy.github.io/_posts/2019-01-02-implementing-a-priority-queue-using-heapsort-in-ruby.md

 The root node of the heap represents the minimum value in the queue.
 Once this value is removed from the queue the next minimum value must occupy the root position.

-This can be accomplished via the following operations starting with the following initial heap:
+Starting with this initial heap:

 ```
     1